 The idea that polygamy (with its often scores of wives AND concubines) can be sanctioned by God.
 But that simply unwed fornication (even if it’s between in-love, consenting adults) — is worse than torturing someone, physically assaulting someone, stealing or destroying someone’s property, blasphemy, or any of the 10 commandments except murder and being a son of Perdition (denying the Holy Ghost) is against scripture and most rational individual’s consciences.

-The New Testament is unequivocal in declaring fornication a sin (1 Cor 5), but gives little clue to its ranking among other sins.
-Fornication has a high likelihood of causing emotional pain, unwanted pregnancy, and selfishness so its no surprise that it would be labeled so.
+The New Testament is unequivocal in declaring fornication a sin (1 Cor 5), but gives little clue to its ranking among other sins — and gives no letter of the law commandments against it.
+Fornication has a high likelihood of causing emotional pain, unwanted pregnancy, and selfishness so its no surprise that it would be labeled sin.
 But the Mosaic law interestingly, does not even specifically declare most fornication as a punishable sin (although it was undoubtedly condemned).
 FORNICATION WAS NOT EVEN ONE OF THE 10 COMMANDMENTS–ONLY ADULTERY WAS.
 In fact it’s debatable what fornication’s exact place in the right and wrongs of the Mosaic law was.
 The mosaic law attached the death penalty to nearly EVERY aspect of adultery.
 And ALL cases of fornication which involve a married individual or “forcing” (rape).
 As well as temple prostitution (a common old world form of sex trafficking).
 However, there is no evidence of a physical penalty being addressed to fornication in the Mosaic law AT ALL, except when the woman…

 From available Old Testament and traditional evidence it seems most likely that in the case of Corianton, either